-- A colleague from the work place; or, - A trade union official, suitably certified by the union.
+- A colleague from the work place; or, - A full-time official employed by a trade union, suitably certified by the union as having experience or training in accompanying employees at formal hearings of this nature.

 You may choose an official from any trade union whether or not the union is recognised by the Employer.